-With this program is an annual student writing contest with awards to students and their schools.
+With this program is an annual student contest with awards to students and their schools.

 Resource materials for Strong Men & Women in Virginia History are available online through the Library of Virginia.
 Teachers may also request a set of materials to be mailed to them through our contact us page.

-For information on current and past honorees and to see past posters use the following links: Virginia Changemakers and Strong Men & Women: Excellence in Leadership series.
-Visit our research guide for digital resources on African American History sites.
+For information on current and past African American Trailblazers honorees and to see past posters use the following link: Virginia Changemakers.

-Below are the 2019 Strong Men & Women honorees.
-To learn more about each honoree visit the 2019 homepage.
+To learn more about each honoree click on their image below or visit the 2024 homepage.

 Strong Men & Women in Virginia History is a joint project of the Library of Virginia and Dominion Energy.